uport-project/uport-connect/tutorial/tutorial.md

 ## Introduction

-This tutorial will show you how to add support for uPort in your application, using the libraries uport-lib and uport-persona.
+This tutorial will show you how to add support for uPort in your application, using the libraries `uport-lib` and `uport-persona`.
 We will create a simple application, FriendWallet,  allowing you to send ether to the contacts in your uPort contact list.

 We will create this app in two steps:

-1. Using uport-lib we will enable you to connect your uport and sign transactions using the built-in QR code system.
+1. Using `uport-lib` we will enable you to connect your uport and sign transactions using the built-in QR code system.
-2. Using uport-persona will will show how to fetch profile data like your contact list as well as the names of your contacts and populate this in a list.
+2. Using `uport-persona` will will show how to fetch profile data like your contact list as well as the names of your contacts and populate this in a list.

 ## Getting started